When left unmanaged, common ragweed can cause devastating yield losses in corn.

 Bayer solutions for managing ragweed

-Rittemann recommends using Corvus® and DiFlexx® DUO to take a zero tolerance approach to control giant and common ragweed.
+Rittemann recommends using a two-pass herbicide program to take a zero tolerance approach to control giant and common ragweed.

-Corvus (Groups 2 and 27), tankmixed with atrazine (Group 5) or Harness® herbicide (Group 15), utilizes three sites of action to start with clean fields at pre-emergence.
-Corvus also provides the power of reactivation, where its residual is reactivated with as little as one-half inch rain for control of emerged weeds that lasts up to eight weeks.
+Corvus® herbicide (Groups 2 and 27), tankmixed with Harness® Xtra herbicide (Groups 5 and 15), utilizes four sites of action to start with cleaner fields at time of planting.
+Corvus also provides the power of reactivation, where one of its residuals, isoxaflutole, is reactivated with as little as one-half inch rain to help control of emerged weeds.

 This two-pass herbicide program provides control of ragweed to help you keep your fields clean and weed-free.
 As part of an integrated weed management program, Corvus and DiFlexx DUO help control weeds before they set seed to minimize escapes and protect your fields for the future.